Working Hours and Overtime in Oman

 • If you are not receiving overtime pay, raise it with your employer in writing first.

-• If unresolved, file a complaint with the Ministry of Labour.
+• If unresolved, file a complaint with the Labour Care Department at the Ministry of Labour.

 What should you NOT do?

-• Do not work excessive overtime without records — undocumented hours are hard to prove.
+• Do not work excessive overtime without records — undocumented hours are nearly impossible to prove in a dispute.

 • Do not agree to waive overtime pay in your contract — this right cannot be contracted away under the Labour Law.